FCAS-LAB/LEGOSIM_MICRO/artifact/README.md

 ## Experiment Workflow

-### 1. Run multi-chiplet system with different topologies and flit sizes
+### 1. Run multi-chiplet system with different topologies and flit sizes (Figure 16,17)
 ---
 To run the multi-chiplet system with different topologies, you can use the provided script `run.sh` in the directory of each benchmark.
 This script will iterate through various topologies (mesh, meshll, NVL, star, torus) and flit sizes (2, 4), applying necessary modifications to the configuration files.